 Let’s see: The Yardbirds, John Mayall & the Bluesbreakers, Cream, Blind Faith, Derek and the Dominos, and solo work.
 Eric’s musical history is stunning.
-There he is playing with Cream in the late 1960s.

 But though his career was brilliant, he struggled horribly with self-esteem, depression, anxiety, relationships, drugs, alcohol – even a suicide attempt.
 I gotta’ tell ya’, given how he abused his body, I have no idea how he’s still alive.

 And then there was his son, Conor, born when Eric was 41.
 He loved Conor deeply.
 So much so that he admitted into Hazelden for the second, and final, time.
 Regarding drinking, within the context of Conor, Eric said, “This has got to stop.”

 Near the end of his month in treatment, Eric felt panicked because he realized that nothing had changed and he was about to head back to the world “unprotected.”
 In his words, “I was absolutely terrified, in complete despair.”

 One day, in his room, Eric’s legs suddenly gave way and he fell to his knees, begging for help.
 He had no idea who he was talking to.
 All he knew was he was at the end and couldn’t make it on his own.
 Somehow recalling the lesson of surrender, he did so.